Okanagan club milestone for girls with disabilities - Revelstoke Review

 “My daughter really enjoys it and gets excited whenever we drive past the NONA facility or sees me getting stuff together for a club meeting.”

-Cawley said girls tend to be the lower percentage of having development disabilities, particularly with autism where three in four with the affliction are males.
+Cawley said girls tend to be the lower percentage of having developmental disabilities, particularly with autism where three in four with the affliction are males.

 “Girls tend to be in the minority so there is a lack of social opportunity with these types of diagnosis,” said Cawley.